Bioinformatics-Research-Network/skill-assessments/Python for Data Science/README.md

 For each question, you should generate summary visualizations (preferrably interactive ones) that demonstrate your answer to each question.
 Additionally, the analysis must be user-friendly for a non-programmer and should intuitively convey the insights you uncovered.
 Use `markdown` to ensure that the text is organized and readable.
 The notebook should also be friendly for a non-programmer to read.

-Once you are done, push the notebook to GitHub, generate an `nbviewer` link [here](https://nbviewer.jupyter.org/) and share it with Henry.
+All code should be commited using `git` and pushed to your fork of the training repo on GitHub.
+Once you are done, let Henry know and he will check your notebook.

 ## Learning Resources